Code-Institute-Submissions/sofias_bistro/README.md

 Features to implement in the future:
 - To have a form of authentication to control user ability to amend and delete reviews.
 - To have review ratings to be tabulated and produce data statistics to the business owner to understand the feedback from customers.
+- To have notification stated if no reviews are available for display.

 ### Features Left to Implement
 - To implement user login account for visitors to register and login for review sharing purposes.